-After 18 months I was as ready as I could ever be and in 2007 opened our first doors in Vallauris.
+After 18 months I was as ready as I could ever be!
+And in 2007 we opened our first doors in Vallauris.

-Rather than take out a loan and get into debt, we sold our little Rental business and reinvested the money into deposits and setting up our first KidooLand.
+Rather than take out a loan and get into debt, we sold our little Rental business.
+This allowed us to reinvest the money into deposits and setting up our first KidooLand.

 It was invaluable from the project management perspective, IT solutions and most importantly how to find and train team members.
 The teams have been key to the longevity and success of KidooLand.

 Over the years we have had many people work with us.
-Some have been there for a reason , some for a season and some for a lifetime.
+Some have been there for a reason, some for a season.
+And even some for a lifetime.
 Our goal is to try to always make it a win-win for both parties.

-For us that means ongoing training for the team, or a free pilates class each week, or our Love Fest week which we invite students to be part of, or Beach Club end of year celebrations.
+For us that means ongoing training for the team.
+Or a free pilates class each week.
+Even our Love Fest week which we invite students to be part of, or Beach Club end of year celebrations.

-While the majority of our clients are French we have a lot of international parents that come to our Early Years parent and baby/toddler programmes and the Sartoux and CIV preparation classes.
+While the majority of our clients are French.
+We do have a lot of international parents that come to our Early Years parent and baby/toddler programmes and the Sartoux and CIV preparation classes.